absar091/quizzicallabsai/README.md

 *Built with ❤️ by educators, for the future of learning.*

-*© 2025 QuizzicallabzTM.
+*© 2025 Quizzicallabzᴬᴵ™.
 Transforming education, one quiz at a time.*

 </div>